Types of pocket watches

 The hunter case pocket watch

 A hunter-case pocket watch includes a spring-hinged circular metal lid or cover, that closes over the crystal, protecting the watch from dust, damage or debris.
-The name originated in England where fox hunting gentlemen enjoyed the convenience to be able to open their watch and read the time with one hand, whilst holding the reins of their ‘hunter’ (horse) in the other hand.
+The name originated in England where fox hunting gentlemen enjoyed the convenience of being able to open their watch and read the time with one hand, whilst holding the reins of their ‘hunter’ (horse) with the other hand.
 It is also known as a ‘savonnette’, after the French word for soap (savon) due to its resemblance with a round soap bar.

 The majority of antique hunter-case pocket watches have the lid-hinge at the 9 o’clock position and the stem of the watch at the 3 o’clock position.
 The sub-seconds dial is at the 6 o’clock position as per the open-faced pocket watch.